apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Chappell Roan’s rise to stardom has been 10 years in the making.
-Here’s how she became famous**
+**Louisiana braces as Hurricane Francine barrels in**

-You can read more about it [here](https://www.cnn.com/2024/09/11/entertainment/chappell-roan-who-is-cec/index.html).
+You can read more about it [here](https://www.bbc.com/news/articles/cn5r07e94q3o).

 ## Requirements
 - Python 3.8